 You need wonder no longer.
 Shaving is a common and inexpensive way to remove unwanted hair.
 There are ways to shave that can ensure your skin will be so smooth you won't be able to stop stroking your cheeks.
 Conversely, shaving incorrectly can cause skin irritations, especially if your skin is thin, dry, or very sensitive.

-For a close, comfortable shave we recommend the following.
+For a close, comfortable shave try the following:

 - Wash your face with warm water before you shave, or shave after a warm bath or shower.
 Warm water softens facial hair and readies skin for the razor.
 Shaving dry skin can cause razor burn and ingrown hairs, not to mention increasing the likelihood of cutting yourself.